Opening: september 10th

 Diana B. Wechsler

-KIMSOOJA BUENOS AIRES is presented at BIENALSUR 2021 with the support of the Korean Cultural Centre in Buenos Aires, Fund for Korean Art Abroad (FKAA) and MECENAZGO.
+KIMSOOJA BUENOS AIRES is presented at BIENALSUR 2021 with the support of Ministry of Culture, Sports & Tourism of Korea, Korea Arts Management Service, and the grant program Fund for Korean Art Abroad; the Korean Cultural Centre in Buenos Aires and MECENAZGO.

 Photo: Thread Routes, Kimsooja (2019)